 Francis Augustus Hinkey was born on December 23 1870 (or 1871; Frank never knew for certain).
 The third of nine children, he was raised in a strict conservative household where the rod was rarely spared.
 After attending Tonawanda Union Elementary , Frank studied two years at DeVeaux Military Prep in Suspension Bridge, NY (current day Niagara Falls).
-DeVeaux College opened in 1855 as an Episcopal boarding school for orphaned and destitute boys.
-These boys (ages 8-12) were educated in academics and trade professions along with daily religious teachings.
+DeVeaux College opened in 1855 as a Protestant Episcopal boarding school for orphaned and destitute boys.
+These boys (admission began at ages 9-12) were educated in academics and trade professions along with daily religious teachings.
 Course work included mandatory military training with cadets dressed in uniforms in the style of the US Military Academy (USMA) at West Point.
+Frank's mother sent her boys (John, Frank and Fred) to DeVeaux College a few years after their father passed away.
 Frank reached the rank of 1st Sergeant during his two years there.
+He played centerfield on the baseball nine both years and competed in several schoolathletic events (high jump, 100 yd dash, barrel role).
 DeVeaux had an association football game in 1886 which may have been Frank’s first exposure to American Football.
 While at DeVeaux Frank was diagnosed with a pulmonary condition, later confirmed to be tuberculosis.
 He was encouraged to live an easy, healthy lifestyle free from physical activity or strenuous exercise.
 That would include no football—especially in an era before protective equipment and safer regulations.
 At that time, football was so dangerous that even the legendary heavyweight boxing champion John L. Sullivan once declared: “Football!
 There’s murder in that game.
 Sparring!
 It doesn’t compare in roughness or danger with football.”

 In 1888, Frank transferred to Phillips Andover Academy for three years of prep school.
 Located in Andover, Massachusetts, Phillips Andover was established in 1778 by Samuel Phillips Jr as a Yale feeder school.
 Samuel’s uncle founded Phillips Exeter and the two prep schools remain bitter rivals to this day.
 That year “Tuffie”, as his roommates called him, played tackle on the English Commons eleven – an Andover intramural football team.
 The English Commons were a row of five wooden buildings along the north side of Old Campus Rd, where students in the Scientific or English Departments were housed.
 Different dorms would field their own intramural teams throughout the year for various school championships.
 English Commons tied Latin Commons 12-12 for the 1888 football championship contest.
 After playing for two weeks on the EC team he was recruited for the Andover second (scrub) squad.
 In the spring of 1889 Frank played 1st base for the English Commons intra-mural baseball team.